Light in painting: Renaissance

 Coronation of the Virgin (1435), by Fra Angelico, Uffizi Gallery, Florence.

-The art of the Modern Age – not to be confused with modern art, which is often used as a synonym for contemporary art – began with the Renaissance, which emerged in Italy in the 15th century (Quattrocento), a style influenced by classical Greco-Roman art and inspired by nature, with a more rational and measured component, based on harmony and proportion.
-Linear perspective emerged as a new method of composition and light became more naturalistic, with an empirical study of physical reality.
-Renaissance culture meant a return to rationalism, the study of nature, empirical research, with a special influence of classical Greco-Roman philosophy.
-Theology took a back seat and the object of study of the philosopher returned to the human being (humanism).
+The art of the Modern Age—distinct from modern or contemporary art—began with the Renaissance, which emerged in Italy in the 15th century.
+Rooted in classical Greco-Roman models and inspired by nature, Renaissance art emphasized harmony, proportion, and rational order.
+Linear perspective became a fundamental compositional system, and light was treated more naturalistically through empirical observation of physical reality.
+Renaissance culture marked a return to rationalism, the study of nature, and classical philosophy, with humanism placing the human being at the center of intellectual inquiry.